ArduPilot/ardupilot_wiki/copter/source/docs/connect-escs-and-motors.rst

 Connect ESCs and Motors
 =======================

-This article explains how to connect the ESCs, motors and propellers to a flight controller.
-The Pixhawk is used as an example but other flight controllers are connected in a similar way.
+This article explains how to connect the ESCs, motors and propellers to a autopilot.
+The Pixhawk is used as an example but other autopilots are connected in a similar way.

-Connect the power (+), ground (-), and signal (s) wires for each ESC to the flight controller's main output pins by motor number.
+Connect the power (+), ground (-), and signal (s) wires for each ESC to the autopilot's main output pins by motor number.
 Find your frame type below to determine the assigned order of the motors.

 .. figure:: ../images/Pixhwak_outputs.jpg